auth0/docs/articles/cms/wordpress/how-does-it-work.md

      * If the user has **verified** their email, the Auth0-WordPress plugin will update the WordPress user's `user_id` and log the user in.
      * If the user has **not** verified their email, the Auth0-WordPress plugin will end the authentication process, indicating that the user needs to verify their email prior to proceeding.

-### Case 3: Login attempt by user that exists in Auth0 and a newly-created WordPress user.
+### Case 3: Login attempt by user who exists in Auth0 and a newly-created WordPress user.
+#### Solution: Login Successful
+#### How it works -

-1. The user access your WordPress site's login page.
+1. The user tries to login to your WordPress site's using their login credentials.
-2. The user provides their credentials.
-3. Auth0 attempts to authenticate the user.
+2. Auth0 attempts to authenticate the user.
-4. The Auth0-WordPress plugin receives the user's Auth0 profile.
+3. On successful login, the Auth0-WordPress plugin receives the user's Auth0 profile.
-5. The Auth0-WordPress plugin checks to see if there is a user in the WordPress database with credentials that match their Auth0 `user_id`.
+3. Next the Auth0-WordPress plugin checks to see if there is a user in the WordPress database with credentials that match their Auth0 `user_id`.
-6. The Auth0-WordPress plugin finds the user in the WordPress database using their Auth0 user_id, so it logs the user in.
+4. The Auth0-WordPress plugin finds the user in the WordPress database using their Auth0 user_id, so it logs the user in.

-## Scenario: Data Migration
+### Scenario: Data Migration

-If you enable [data migration](/connections/database/migrating), the Auth0-WordPress plugin will expose two secure endpoints that allow Auth0 authenticate the users.
+If you enable [data migration](/connections/database/migrating), the Auth0-WordPress plugin will expose two secure endpoints that allow Auth0 to authenticate the users.
 These endpoints are secured with a secret token and only available to IP addresses associated with Auth0.
 You can change this in the Auth0 Dashboard's Client [Advanced Settings](${manage_url}/#/clients) page.

-The login flow is as follows:
+#### How it works -

-1. The user access your WordPress site's login page and provides their credentials.
+1. The user tries to login to your WordPress site's using their login credentials.
 2. Auth0 can't find a user associated with the provided credentials, so it proceeds to call the migration endpoint.
-3. The Auth0-WordPress plugin find a user in your WordPress database with the provided username/email, so it verifies the password.
+3. The Auth0-WordPress plugin finds a user in your WordPress database with the provided username/email, so it verifies the password.
 4. Auth0 creates the user in your Auth0 account, authenticates the user, and logs them in.

 ## Keep Reading